-Plans are in place to address these issues as part of the ongoing governance review which will involve a review of key governance documents and Board information requirements.
-It is anticipated that both will be completed by 19 October 2022.
+Plans are in place to address this issue as part of the ongoing governance review which will involve a review of key governance documents and Board information requirements.
+It is anticipated that the will be completed by 30 September 2023.